boivinalex/permittivitycalc/README.rst

 Contributors
 ------------
-permittivity-calc was developed with the aid of these `contributers <https://github.com/cjtu/craterpy/graphs/contributors>`_.
+permittivity-calc was developed with the aid of these `contributors <https://github.com/cjtu/craterpy/graphs/contributors>`_.

 References
 ----------